 While you automatically receive permission to work, your visa requires you to meet certain conditions including:

-International students often find work in retail, hospitality and administration.
+International students often find work in retail, hospitality, and administration.
 The wage you receive will depend on the kind of work you do and your age.
 You may be paid more for working on Sundays or public holidays.
 Tutoring younger students in the field you are studying or in your native language is also a good way to earn money.
 Student tutors can earn about $40 an hour.

-As an international student you may be affected by Australia’s taxation system.
+As an international student, you may be affected by Australia’s taxation system.
 You should obtain a Tax File Number (TFN) from the Australian Taxation Office (ATO) if you are going to work in Australia.
 You may also need a TFN to open a bank account.
 To apply, complete a form available from the ATO website or an Australia Post office.
 If your visa allows you to work you can use the ATO’s online registration system.
-You will need to supply your name, current address and date of birth.
-You may also need to supply your date of arrival in Australia, current overseas passport (with current entry permit), and proof of enrolment, such as a student card or the Confirmation of Enrolment issued by your institution.
+You will need to supply your name, current address, and date of birth.
+You may also need to supply your date of arrival in Australia, current overseas passport (with current entry permit), and proof of enrolments, such as a student card or the Confirmation of Enrolment issued by your institution.

 If you work in Australia you will need to lodge an income tax return, either through a registered tax agent or by completing it yourself.
 If you complete your own income tax return, e-tax is the fastest way to obtain a refund.
-In most cases this will be within 14 days.
+In most cases, this will be within 14 days.
 You can download e-tax from the ATO website.

-If you work in Australia as an international student, and are paid $450 or more in a calendar month, you may be entitled to superannuation.
+If you work in Australia as an international student and are paid $450 or more in a calendar month, you may be entitled to superannuation.
 Your employer is usually required by law to pay money into a superannuation or retirement savings account for you.
 This legal requirement is called the Superannuation Guarantee.

 Your employer will probably have an existing arrangement with a superannuation provider, but you can choose a different provider if you want.
 Visit the ATO website at for more information on superannuation providers and how to change providers.

 If you are eligible, you may be entitled to receive your superannuation when you permanently leave Australia.
 This payment is called the Departing Australia Superannuation Payment (DASP).
 You can apply online for the DASP at the ATO website.